xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/unsqueezed-type.md

 The result `R` is an integer scalar containing an integer value which indicates the type of the array.
- For further information see Data Representation (Monadic) on page 1.
+ For further information see [Data Representation (Monadic)](../../system-functions/system-functions-a-z/system-functions-a-z/data-representation-monadic.md).

 `181⌶` is functionally identical to monadic `⎕DR`, except that no attempt is made to squeeze the data into smaller data types. `⎕DR` always attempts to squeeze the data; `181⌶` does not, but if a workspace compaction occurs during execution of `181⌶`, the data may still be squeezed before the type is identified.